Here we are starting the series on HFM Interview questions. We would be presenting 115 frequently asked HFM interview questions in Four-part series

 The data files of this paging mechanism are written to a folder named “Server Working Folder” in the Financial Management file path

-So When loading an application information like Data, Metadata and Journals, some temporary files like .tmp and .db are getting created under the Server Working Folder location on the HFM application server
+So When loading application information like Data, Metadata, and Journals, some temporary files like .tmp and .db are getting created under the Server Working Folder location on the HFM application server